biobakery/maaslin/README.md

 #J. Installation as an Automated Pipeline

-SflE (pronounced soufflé), is a framework for automation and parallelization on a multiprocessor machine.
+SflE (pronounced souffle), is a framework for automation and parallelization on a multiprocessor machine.
 MaAsLin has been developed to be compatible with this framework.
 More information can be found at